 If you’re an outside agency providing marketing services, watch out for the shapeshifter who threatens to sabotage your work.
 Identify her early.
 Either make her your ally and work with her, or convince the CEO that she doesn’t belong in his cast of marketing characters.

-Kevin Plank, CEO of Under Armour, likes to tell the story of his origin as an entrepreneur.
+Kevin Plank, founder and former CEO of Under Armour, likes to tell the story of his origin as an entrepreneur.
 And it always revolves around focus…

 “For the first five years we only had one product.
 Stretchy tee shirts,” Plank said.
 “Great entrepreneurs take one product and become great at one thing.
 I would say, the number one key to Under Armour marketing – to any company’s success – plain and simple, is focus.”